-Grade: Grade 1 ultimate African tropical hardwood railway sleepers.
-Excellent quality and extremely long lasting untreated railway sleepers for all landscaping projects and general purposes.
-Generally square and straight, and some with engineered notches or machined cut-outs on one side where the rails were attached to the railway sleepers See pictures above.
+Grade: Grade 1 (medium grade) African tropical hardwood railway sleepers, known as Azobe or Ekki.
+Approx 50-60 years old.
+Heavy & long lasting untreated railway sleepers for a wide range of landscaping projects and general purposes.
+Generally fairly square and straight, with some having notches or indents on one side where the rails were attached to the railway sleepers.
+See pictures above.

 Colour: Various shades of brown to dark grey.
 You can jet wash them if you want a lighter colour.
 Various shades of red and brown on the inside, when cut or planed.

 Weight: Can be heavy to lift.
 A 2.6m x 240mm x 140mm (approx) size Azobe railway sleepers can weigh as much as 90 - 100 kilos.
 Bear this in mind when you are ordering your particular type of railway sleeper.
 How do I plan to carry the railway sleepers into position? (e.g. the back of a garden).
 You'll need at least two willing and strong people, and the serious possibility of bribery: (Bottles of wine), deception: ("They are really light") or emotional blackmail: "Think of all the things I've done for you".
 Of course this last option may lead to your offspring grumpily replying with "I never asked to be born!", which tends to lead to a collapse in communication, rather than an enthusiastic helper.

 Treatment: Untreated.
 These railway sleepers were originally used on the railways without any form of treatment, with an intended lifespan of up to 100 years.
 Very durable.